 After Kimnyole's death, a section of Nandi people sent for Koitalel, who had already taken refuge among the Keiyo.
 His brother Kipchomber Arap Koilege also claimed Nandi's leadership, leading to a succession dispute.
 Groups formed around the two aspirants, and minor skirmishes took place between their supporters, but this did not extend to full-scale war.

 The dispute ended with the defeat of Kipchomber Arap Koilege in 1895, after which he fled to the Kipsigis with his supporters, becoming the first Kipsigis Orgoiyot.

 Koitalel was appointed the successor to his father as the Orkoryot (Prophet and Supreme Chief) of the Nandi people.
 The Orkoiyot was traditionally from the Talai Clan of the Nandi people, who were believed to have been picked by God, Asis, to deliver messages to the people.

 Koitalel prophesized about a black snake passing through the land of Nandi spitting fire.
 His prophecy came to pass with the building of the Kenya Uganda railway by the British through Nandi land.
-Many associated the black snake as symbolic of the railway line.
+The black snake symbolizes the railway line.